Limburan/Limburan.github.io/_pages/about.md

 ## Contact

-I'f you would like to know more or have any questions, you can send me a message on Twitter @AgataStaniewicz or email me at: agata.staniewicz@bristol.co.uk
+I'f you would like to know more or have any questions, you can send me a message on Twitter @AgataStaniewicz or email me at: agata.staniewicz@bristol.ac.uk